 Let’s face it, you’ve been avoiding this for a while.
-Because you have no idea how much you’ll have to dig through.
+Because as a messy minimalist, you have no idea how much you’ll have to dig through.
 Could be 100’s of papers on your desk, clothes in your closet, and stuff crammed wherever they could fit.
 Not to mention all the dust and dirt you’ll have to clean and vacuum.
 Ugh!
 This could take all day and you might be completely worn out when you’re done.

 I’m not helping so far, am I?
 Sorry, but it’s important to identify the problem first, right?
 Let me start giving you some advice.